LQY404/Awesome-heart-sound/README.md

-# Awesome-heart-sound
-This is a repository about heart-sound research
+# This is a repository about heart-sound research

 - Papers:
   - Foundation models for cardiovascular disease detection via biosignals from digital stethoscopes: 2024, Nature, npj Cardiovascular Health